cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 The inpiration came in that exact moment from combine my previous failed approach with this one.

 What if my service is just an `Ember.ObjectProxy` that proxies an inner user record?
 That way the service is aways there, I don't have to swap it when the user logs in.
-Instead I just set it's content.
+Instead I just set its content.
 Ember won't compain and I can continue to use `currentUser` as if a it was a real user model.

 The final code is very short and the public API remained exactly like it wanted.